Reciprocal Beyond-Diagonal Reconfigurable Intelligent Surface (BD-RIS): Scattering Matrix Design via Manifold Optimization: Introduction

 Although the conventional diagonal architecture offers analytical convenience, it also imposes structural constraints that limit the \ac{DoF}, restricting its ability to manipulate the signal space.
-To overcome these limitations, subsequent studies have focused on \ac{BD-RIS} architectures, which significantly increase the \ac{DoF} available for signal shaping \cite{JuniorJCS2024, KhanPIIC2023, LiTWC2023, YahyaOJCS2024, FangCL2024, ZhouTWC2024, NeriniTWC2024, LiuArx2025, LiArx2025_NRBD-RIS, BjornsonArx2025, Demir2024Wideband}.
-Consequently, manifold optimization and fractional programming have been leveraged as powerful tools to improve overall performance gains.
+To overcome these limitations, subsequent studies have focused on \ac{BD-RIS} architectures, which significantly increase the \ac{DoF} available for signal shaping \cite{JuniorJCS2024, KhanPIIC2023, LiTWC2023, YahyaOJCS2024, FangCL2024, ZhouTWC2024, LiuArx2025, LiArx2025_NRBD-RIS, Demir2024Wideband}.
+However, the increase in \ac{DoF}, achieved through enhanced connectivity of the \ac{BD-RIS}, is generally accompanied by higher hardware complexity and implementation cost.
+As a result, a substantial body of literature has investigated the trade-off between achievable performance and hardware complexity in \ac{BD-RIS} architectures \cite{Nerini2023ParetoBDRIS, Wu2025BeyondDiagonalRIS}.

-Junior \emph{et al.} \cite{JuniorJCS2024} provide a comprehensive tutorial on manifold optimization techniques and their application in \ac{RIS}-aided \ac{mMIMO} systems.
-They emphasize that exploiting the geometry of the constraint set typically yields more compelling solutions compared to standard methods of optimization, motivating the approach adopted in this article.
+In this context, advanced optimization techniques have been employed to effectively exploit the additional \ac{DoF} while respecting structural constraints.
+Both \ac{FP} and first-order methods, including projected gradient and accelerated gradient schemes \cite{YangTWC2024}, have been widely adopted in \ac{RIS} optimization problems to improve convergence speed and computational efficiency.
+While these approaches typically enforce constraints through Euclidean projections onto feasible sets, manifold optimization instead leverages the intrinsic geometry of the constraint space.
+By operating directly on smooth manifolds via tangent-space projections and retraction steps \cite{AbsilPSP2008,boumal2023introduction}, it maintains feasibility along the optimization trajectory while explicitly accounting for the geometry of the constraint set.
+Junior \emph{et al.} \cite{JuniorJCS2024} provide a comprehensive tutorial on manifold optimization techniques and their application in \ac{RIS}-aided \ac{mMIMO} systems, where it is shown that adhering to the manifold geometry of the constraints consistently yields better solutions than standard optimization methods, which motivates the approach adopted in this article.
 Several recent works have applied these principles to specific \ac{BD-RIS} design problems, employing manifold optimization to enhance secrecy rate \cite{KhanPIIC2023} and to jointly configure the scattering matrix and \ac{TX} precoder \cite{LiTWC2023}.
-Both studies, however, are conducted in a non-reciprocal setting, $i.e.$, without enforcing symmetry.
+Both these as well as similar studies such as \cite{LiTVT2023,LiTWC2024}, however, are conducted for non-reciprocal settings, without enforcing symmetry.

-One strategy for enforcing reciprocity via unitary and symmetry constraints implemented through auxiliary variables and objective penalties is presented in \cite{ZhouTWC2024}.
-In that contribution, however, the reciprocity enforcement is somewhat cumbersome, as the constraints are imposed through a decoupling assisted by auxiliary variables, potentially leading to suboptimal results.
-In contrast, in the approach taken in this article, symmetry is ensured via a direct manifold optimization formulation of the sum-rate maximization problem.